Kinkuna, Queensland: Geography

+The Elliott River forms part of the northern boundary of the locality, while the Coral Sea (specifically Hervey Bay) forms the south-eastern boundary of the locality.

-The North Coast railway line runs along the western boundary of the locality entering the locality from the south-west (Goodwood / Woodgate), passing through Kinkuna railway station (25.0529°S 152.3959°E) and Gotlow railway station (24.9924°S 152.3831°E), before exiting to the northwest (Alloway).
+The North Coast railway line runs along the western boundary of the locality entering the locality from the south-west (Goodwood / Woodgate), passing through Kinkuna railway station (25.0529°S 152.3959°E) and the former Gotlow railway station (24.9924°S 152.3831°E), before exiting to the northwest (Alloway).